XinmaoLi/UR_kinematics_solver/README.md

 # UR_kinematics_solver
 This python script provides analytical solutions of forward kinematics and inverse kinematics for Universal Robot UR3/5/10.
-Both UR type format and ROS Pose type format are supported in inverse kinematics.
+Both UR format and ROS Pose format are supported in inverse kinematics.

 ## Prerequisites
 Python 2.7.12 <br />